What is the English Exit Exam?

 How is the Exam graded?

 The Exam is graded on three criteria: comprehension and insight; organization of response; and expression.
 You must score at least a C on all three criteria in order to pass the exam.
 The final exam grade is pass/fail.
-More information is available in the Marking Guide.
-You may also wish to consult these Sample Student Essays for examples of how the Exam in graded.

 When will I receive my grade?
 Where will my grade appear?